Construction Compliance Resources

 What Is a Certificate of Insurance (COI)?

-Why COIs Matter
+Why Construction Companies Request COIs

 What Information Is Included on a COI?